Food, Wine & Song

-Music and Feasting in Renaissance Europe
+Music and Food in Medieval and Early Renaissance Europe

 A grand celebration of medieval music and food, complete with authentic-style recipes — this disc features works by French, English, Spanish, Portugese and German composers.